Written fixed quotes within the hour·Fully insured to £2.5m

 We'll do a quick phone survey or a five-minute video walk-through, then send a fixed price in writing with any contingencies spelled out (for example, additional charges if a parking suspension is needed, or if a third drop-off gets added on the day).
 The price doesn't move unless the job genuinely changes, and we'll always agree any extra in writing before doing the work.

 Most local Dorset house moves run £450 – £2,500+ depending on size and access.
 A 1-bed flat is typically From £600, a 2-bed home From £800, a 3-bed family home From £1,050, and a 4-5 bed home From £1,600.
 Long-distance UK moves from Dorset (London, Bristol, the Midlands) are quoted as a fixed price per route, typically from £900 depending on volume and destination.
-We always confirm the exact figure in writing within two working hours of your enquiry.
+We always confirm the exact figure in writing within the hour of your enquiry.

 No, we're not a member of the BAR.
 We carry £2.5 million public liability insurance and £50,000 goods-in-transit cover per load, every quote is written and fixed before you commit, and we have a 5.0 five-star Google rating across every town we cover.
 If BAR membership is a hard requirement for you, we're not the right firm and we'll happily point you to one.
 Most customers don't need BAR, they need fixed pricing, proper insurance, and a crew that turns up.

 Two reasons: in-house crew and direct access to the owner.
 National chains quote remotely and dispatch a contractor crew, sometimes very good, sometimes the franchise has subcontracted again.
 We don't subcontract: every Marley move is run by Connor's small in-house team, the same people who survey it.
-You also get fixed-price quotes inside two hours, against the national chains' typical 24-48 hour turnaround.
+You also get fixed-price quotes within the hour, against the national chains' typical 24-48 hour turnaround.
 Pricing tends to be 10-25% below the equivalent national-chain quote.

 Yes, listed-building and period-property removals are a substantial part of our Dorset work.
 We bring runner mats for original timber floors, door guards for painted period frames, blanket-wrap as standard for antique furniture, and we'll spec the right (smaller) vehicle for tight historic-street access.
 Examples: Cheap Street Sherborne, Gold Hill Shaftesbury, the Bath Georgian crescents, Bruton's Patwell Street.
 None of those are unfamiliar territory.